Help for Individuals & Couples

 Most of us try to push away traumatic memories and not process them.
 But this avoidance causes the memories to intensify.
 Addiction can result when a person tries to numb these painful emotional memories.

 EMDR is a healthy, quick and effective way to process trauma.
+I only offer EMDR to couples who have completed a 1 or 2-day intensive therapy session with me first.

 The 8-Step Protocol